 Compared to other lines of work, there’s no denying that the construction industry can be a dangerous occupation.
-After all, construction workers often work at very high heights, handle heavy equipment, and overall, can deal with many hazardous conditions on a daily basis.
-However, even with the dangers that construction workers may face while working on a site, there are still accidents and injuries that occur that easily could have been prevented.
+After all, construction workers often work at very high heights, handle heavy equipment, and deal with hazardous conditions.
+Construction site accidents can result in several serious injuries, including:

 - Head injuries